Table of Contents

 Instructions

-• Mix together the cherries, sugar, and cornstarch.
-Add the vanilla extract and almond extract.
+• Prepare the filling: Mix together the cherries, sugar, cornstarch, vanilla extract, and almond extract.

-6 cups fresh (or frozen) tart cherries, 1 cup granulated sugar, ¼ cup cornstarch, ½ tsp vanilla extract, ¼ tsp almond extract
+6 cups fresh (or frozen) sour cherries, 1 cup granulated sugar, ¼ cup cornstarch, ½ tsp vanilla extract, ¼ tsp almond extract

-• Bake in a 400°F preheated oven for 30 minutes.
+• Bake in the preheated 400°F oven for 30 minutes.
 Then turn to 375°F and bake for another 1 to 1 ½ hours.
 If the pie crust is cooking too fast, cover the top of the pie with foil so the crust does not burn.
-I always set this pie on a cookie sheet lined with parchment because it will be full and could run over.

-• After the pie is done, remove from the oven and let cool before cutting.
-Serve with fresh vanilla ice cream for the perfect summer finish.
+• Cool: After the pie is baked, remove it from the oven and let it cool completely before cutting.
+Serve with fresh vanilla ice cream for the perfect finish.

 Nutrition